 1.2 An example

-As an example we will take the possible representation of Magic cards.
-Here is for example how we can represent Arcane Lighthouse that you can see at http://gatherer.wizards.com/Pages/Card/Details. aspx?multiverseid=389430 and is shown in Figure 1-1.
+As an example we will take the possible representation of Magic cards, starting with the Arcane Lighthouse that you can view at http://gatherer.wizards. com/Pages/Card/Details.aspx?multiverseid=389430 and is shown in Figure 1-1.